Which aquarium “mosses” are really moss

 The real mosses

 Java moss is a genuine true moss, Taxiphyllum barbieri (long sold under the old name Vesicularia dubyana, which caused years of confusion in the trade).
-It is a bryophyte, the same broad group as the moss on a wall, simply one that grows submerged.
+It is a bryophyte, one of the true mosses, the same broad group as the moss on a wall or a woodland floor, simply a species that happens to grow submerged.
+Like its land cousins it has tiny leaves only a cell or two thick, no true roots, and thread-like rhizoids that anchor it rather than feed it.
 So are most of the other named aquarium mosses:

 • Christmas moss (Vesicularia montagnei)